- Tour the Forbidden City and walk along the Great Wall of China

 Day 3: Beijing City Tour: Famous Historical Sites

-Today, after breakfast at your hotel, you'll take a guided tour of some of Beijing's most famous historical sites.
+After breakfast at your hotel, you'll take a guided tour of some of Beijing's most famous sights.
 Your first stop is the Summer Palace with lakes, gardens, and palaces dating back to the Qing Dynasty.
 This was the royal family’s formal residence during the hot summer months, and you'll quickly see why they chose this beautiful area outside of Beijing to escape the heat.

 From here, you'll visit the impressive Tiananmen Square where most of China's national ceremonies are held.
 From the square, you can walk to the splendid Forbidden City.
-This UNESCO-listed site is not only China's largest and best-preserved collection of ancient buildings but also the largest palace complex in the world.
+This UNESCO Heritage Site is not only China's largest and best-preserved collection of ancient buildings but also the largest palace complex in the world.
 Prepare to be wowed by the sheer number of buildings with red walls and golden roofs.

 Next, you'll embark on a famous Rickshaw Hutong Tour & Family Visit.
 Hutongs are traditional alleyways that comprise Beijing’s old city planning.
 During the rickshaw ride, you'll experience a wonderful glimpse into yesterday’s world and the old way of life of traditional Beijing culture.
 Compared to more modern areas of the city, you can see the dramatic changes that Beijing has undergone in the last century.